taobataoma/meanTorrent/modules/about/client/templates/uploader-rules-en.md

 ### :orange_book: Uploader Rules Detail - %(appConfig.name)s
 ---
 **%(appConfig.name)s** is a platform for free sharing of resources.
-Please follow the rules below in the process of releasing resources or uploading and seeding.
+Please follow the rules below in the process of uploading resources or uploading forum attachment.
 Otherwise, it may be severely punished by the management team and even the account is prohibited.

 &emsp;